scala/docs.scala-lang/sips/pending/_posts/2012-06-13-fixing-eithers-left-rightprojection.md

   the future, whether by making `Either` biased, or by introducing a biased alternative to go along side it.

-The proposed solution to 1. is the one advocated by the above [fix][fix], and involves two changes to Either's Left/RightProject classes.
+The proposed approach is the one advocated by the above [fix][fix], and involves two changes to `Either`'s `Left-/RightProject` classes.

-## Part 1: map should return a Left/RightProjection instead of an Either ##
+## Part 1: map should return a Left-/RightProjection instead of an Either ##

-Returning an `Either` means that definitions in `for` comprehensions are not supported, since `Either` does not have a `map` method.
-Instead, `map` should return a `Left/RightProjection`, which does have a `map` method, together with a `foreach` and `flatMap`.
+Returning an `Either` means that definitions in `for` comprehensions are not supported, since `Either` does not have a `map` method (as pointed out in this [bug report][report]).
+Instead, it is proposed that `map` should return a `Left-/RightProjection`, which does have the requisite method.

-Since `yield` would then produce a `Left/RightProjection`, `.e` will need to be appended in order to obtain the `Either`.
+Since `yield` would then also produce a `Left-/RightProjection`, `.e` will need to be appended in order to obtain the `Either`.

-## Part 2: filter should be removed outright ##
+## Part 2: filter should be removed (outright) ##

-Filtering is not appropriate here, since an empty result is not appropriate here - either it's a `LeftProjection` or it's a `RightProjection`.
+Filtering is not appropriate here, since an empty result is not appropriate - either it's a `LeftProjection` or it's a `RightProjection`.

-If the value in the, say, `Right` instance is to be subject to a condition, then it should first be lifted into a `scala.Option`, using an `R => Option[R]` (for use with `map`) or an `Option` inside a `RightProjection`, using an `R => RightProjection[L, Option[R]]` (for use with `flatMap`), so as to retain the opportunity of handling a `Left` result.
+If the value in the, say, `Right` instance is to be subject to a condition, then it should first be lifted into a `scala.Option`, using an `R => Option[R]` (for use with `map`) or an `Option` inside a `RightProjection`, using an `R => RightProjection[L, Option[R]]` (for use with `flatMap`), so as to retain the ability to deal with a `Left` result.

 The presence of the current `filter: Option[Either[...]]` has the following negative consequences:

-* compiler warning that there is no `withFilter`
+* uses of `if` in `for` comprehensions trigger compiler warnings that there is no `withFilter`

-* the fact that it returns an Option as opposed to a Left-/RightProjection is unexpected, and leads to a compilation error if `if` is used after two generators
+* the fact that `filter` returns an `Option` as opposed to a `Left-/RightProjection` is unexpected, and leads to a compilation error if `if` is used after multiple generators together with `yield`

-* the opportunity to handle the other projection is lost.
+* if the result type is the other one, the ability to deal with it is lost.

 Note that simply deprecating `filter` will not be enough to prevent it being used in `for` comprehensions.